 STEP 2: PUT PEN TO PAPER

-This SLIDES link is to a useful presentation for meeting with members of Council, property owners and prospective partners/ groups that gives an overview of how it works and how different stakeholders can benefit- Template slides for CEC teams.
-‘Make a copy’ to edit.
+This SLIDES link is to a useful presentation for meeting with a new team or group, members of Council, property owners and prospective partners/ groups that gives an overview of how it works and how different stakeholders can benefit- Template slides for CEC teams.
+‘Make a copy’ to edit

 - How their local group could benefit from being part of the CEC– access to space, resources, sharing skills and knowledge, funding, building local support networks.

-- An invitation to a Climate Emergency Alliance meeting to discuss your plans, what they would like to bring and how you could all benefit.
+- An invitation to a Climate Emergency centre meeting to discuss ideas plans and brainstorm, what they would like to bring and how you could all benefit.

-This project brief outline leaflet needs to be discussed and designed early, so that you can all be on the same page.
+The project brief outline leaflet needs to be discussed and designed early, with a number of groups input.
+So that you can all be on the same page

 - A brief project outline leaflet of the purpose of your CEC – see Appendix B